luke-sutton/Writerside-Web-Dev-Notes/topics/Initial-Default-Application.md

-# Program.cs
+# Initial Default Application

-After creating a new Web API application using .net 8 a Program.cs file will be created which holds the main part of the application -
+After creating a new Web API application using .net 8 a default minimal API application will be created.
+The Program.cs file within this application contains almost the entire application (aside from config files like launch settings) -

 ```C#
 var builder = WebApplication.CreateBuilder(args);